Below we’ve collected some frequently asked questions (FAQs) about the TIF procedure using the EsophyX device.

 - No longer respond adequately to, or are dissatisfied with, pharmaceutical therapies

-- Are concerned about the adverse long-term potential side-effects of taking PPIs
+- Are concerned about the negative side-effects associated with long-term dependence on PPIs

-- Are considering surgical intervention but are concerned about the potential side effects (e.g. gas, bloating, difficulty swallowing, inability to vomit) and complication rates for laparoscopic antireflux surgery
+- Are considering traditional surgery but are concerned about the potential side effects (e.g. gas, bloating, difficulty swallowing, inability to vomit) and complication rates for laparoscopic antireflux surgery

-Trained and certified TIF physicians are best able to assess your clinical situation relative to established patient selection criteria; they can be found in the TIF Physician Locator by searching zip code or states.
+Trained and certified TIF physicians are best able to assess your clinical situation relative to established patient selection criteria; you can find one near you with the TIF Physician Locator by searching zip code or states.

 During The Procedure